moral science lab

 -

-The Moral Science Lab is generously funded by a 2023 Research Consolidation Project (Legal Interpretation and Moral Reasoning; CNS2023.144543), funded the Spanish Ministry of Science and Innovation (MICIU/AEI/10.13039/501100011033) and the European Union NextGenerationEU/PRTR.
+The Moral Science Lab is generously funded by a 2023 Research Consolidation Project (Legal Interpretation and Moral Reasoning; CNS2023.144543), awarded by the Spanish Ministry of Science and Innovation (MICIU/AEI/10.13039/501100011033) and the European Union NextGenerationEU/PRTR, and by a 2025 Leonardo Grant for Scientific Research and Cultural Creation (Philosophical Expertise and Non-Classical Conceptual Structure), awarded by the BBVA Foundation.